 By choosing no embargo you are agreeing to publish your thesis or dissertation in ScholarWorks@GSU immediately after graduation.
 This option will provide the broadest possible access to your work.
 The full-text of your thesis or dissertation and any supplemental files will be accessible on the internet for unlimited viewing.
 Your thesis or dissertation will be indexed and discoverable via major search engines.

-By choosing an embargo, you are requesting that there be no access to the full-text of your thesis or dissertation for a specified period of time.
-Your dissertation will be listed and indexed in the Georgia State University Library Catalog and in ScholarWorks@GSU, but the full text of your thesis or dissertation, and any supplementary files, will not be accessible until the expiration of the embargo.
-The title, author, keywords, and abstract will be displayed on the web in the record for your thesis or dissertation even if you have restricted access to the full-text copy.
+By choosing an embargo, you are requesting that there be no access to the full-text of your Dissertation for a specified period of time.
+Your dissertation will be listed and indexed in the Georgia State University Library Catalog and in ScholarWorks@GSU, but the full text of your Dissertation, and any supplementary files, will not be accessible until the expiration of the embargo.
+The title, author, keywords, and abstract will be displayed on the web in the record for your Dissertation even if you have restricted access to the full-text copy.
+If you are embargoing due to patentability concerns, make sure your abstract is written so as to not be considered prior art.
+If do not want an abstract displayed at all, enter “No abstract to protect patentability” in the abstract field when you upload your thesis or dissertation.

 By choosing a Closed Thesis or Closed Dissertation you limit online access to the full-text of your submission to the Georgia State University campus (IP address).
 No one outside of GSU will be able to see your thesis or dissertation.
 This is the equivalent of the access that was available when theses and dissertations were only on a library shelf.
 Your thesis or dissertation will be shared as the result of an Interlibrary Loan request.